omawhite/blog/content/posts/automating-my-crate-digging-with-youtube-dl.md

 ---
 title: Automating My Crate Digging with youtube-dl
-date: 2023-11-20
+publishedAt: 2023-11-20
-lastUpdated:
+lastUpdatedAt:
-description: How I automated my sampling workflow with a custom YouTube downloader script
+summary: How I automated my sampling workflow with a custom YouTube downloader script
 ---

 Many producers already know this, but for those unaware, Youtube is an amazing